Tusten, New York

-The Town of Tusten is located in the southwestern part of the county.

 History

 The town was previously part of the Towns of Mamakating and Lumberland in 1853.
 Benjamin Homans was the first settler, setting himself up by Narrowsburg.
 The Ten Mile River Baptist Church and Tusten Stone Arch Bridge are listed on the National Register of Historic Places.

+Tusten is also home to the historic Fort Delaware.
+Markers celebrating local history can be found on walker friendly paths around town.

 Geography

 The western town line, delineated by the Delaware River, is the border of Pennsylvania.